RICSecLab/RCABench/README.md

 - Docker
 - Python3

-RCABench basically runs in Docker containers.
-You will also need to run a simple Python script to set up the Docker environment.Their installation should be done according to the official documentation.
+RCABench basically runs in docker containers.
+You will also need to run a simple python script to build docker images and launch docker containers.
+Please follow the official documentation for these installations.

 #### Environment